acne

 How To Treat Hypertrophic Scars

-Because hypertrophic and keloid scars are raised and usually due to excess of collagen, they will need treatments that do the opposite so you'd want to regulate and reduce collagen.
+Because hypertrophic and keloid scars are raised and usually due to excess of collagen, they will need treatments that do the opposite so you'd want to reduce collagen.

 Common treatments include